Table of Contents – click on link to find in document

-- Short Welcome or Director Bio, Contact information (email / phone) & Conference time.
+- Short Welcome or Director Bio, Contact information

 - Anything else your principal requires (lesson plans etc.)

+Mr. Peach and Mrs. Martinez will help you get connected with your campus webmaster (if you have one) and/or permissions for your Page(s).
 At the district level, if we need assistance, we will together contact - Melanie Martinez in our VISD Communications Office. - firstname.lastname@example.org to help with websites.

 Title IX Amendments, Procedures / District Policy for VISD Fine Arts Staff – The following Amendments / Procedures are established to enhance the safety of our students and staff.
 For more information on policies and procedures, employees may refer to the VISD Policies & Regulations on the VISD website or confer with the Director of Fine Arts or Director and/or Human Resources.
 The term “parent” shall be used herein to mean both parent and/or legal guardian.

 Title IX – Title IX of the Education Amendments of 1972 prohibits sex discrimination against students and employees of educational institutions.
 Title IX prohibits discrimination, exclusion, denial, limitation, or separation based on gender in any education program or activity receiving federal financial assistance, including the District’s fine arts programs.
 More importantly, Title IX regulations explicitly prohibit sex discrimination, which includes sexual harassment.
 It is important to recognize that Title IX’s prohibition of sexual harassment does not extend to legitimate nonsexual touching or other nonsexual conduct.